vinay-pad/commit_service/README.md

 6. Django REST testing framework for unit and integration testing.

 ## Instructions on how to run
-1. Clone the git directory on your workspace.
-Mine was a Ubuntu 16.04 VM running on a AWS EC2 instance.
+1. Clone the git directory on your workspace. `git clone https://github.com/vinay-pad/commit_service.git`
-2. Navigate to commit_service directory and run,
+2. Navigate to commit_service directory `cd commit_service` and run,
     - Create a new virtual environment, `virtualenv .`
-    - Activate the virtual environment, `./bin/activate`
+    - Activate the virtual environment, `source /bin/activate`
     - Install the dependancies specified in requirements.txt `pip install -r requirements.txt`
 3. Navigate into the `src` directory and run `python manage.py runserver 0.0.0.0:8000`.
 This will run the server on port 8000 on your local box.
 4. The project currently has DEBUG=True in the settings.py file which might print verbose errors when you run a unsupported/invalid curl request.
 This flag is kept as it is just for debugging and will be set to False in production.